 The Chihuahan Desert Center includes hiking trails with gorgeous views, a cactus museum collection, and a replica of a 19th Century silver mine.
 Don’t miss Clayton’s Overlook fr a 360 degree view of the area.
 The visitors center, gift shop, and bathrooms are not currently open to the public.
 Entry is $6.50 for adults and kids 12 and under are free.

-Things to do in the Marfa Area
+Things to do near Marfa Texas

 The following things to do are not in Marfa proper, but are fun things to do and see while you’re in the area.